All

 From St. Jean Pied de Port to Santiago de Compostela.
 This

-10 oz guide is full color with 33 excellent maps and trail
+2010 6th edition is full color with excellent maps and trail

 profiles along with route descriptions.
 Each map represents a